traefik/traefik/docs/content/providers/consul-catalog.md

 # ...
 ```

 Token is used to provide a per-request ACL token which overrides the agent's default token.
+The environment variable `CONSUL_HTTP_TOKEN` will be used alternatively.

 #### `endpointWaitTime`